Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Types and forms of collagen

 There are several types of collagen, each with specific properties.
-Types I, II, and III are the most commonly used in dietary supplements, due to their clinically proven effectiveness.
+Types I, II, and III are the most commonly used in dietary supplements due to their clinically proven effectiveness.
 Collagen is available in various forms, such as powder, capsules, and drinks.
-D-LAB NUTRICOSMETICS' marine collagen treatments, for example, are developed with high-quality, marine-sourced, and hydrolyzed collagen for optimal absorption by the body.
+Marine collagen treatments from D-LAB NUTRICOSMETICS, for example, are developed with high-quality, marine-origin collagen that is hydrolyzed for optimal absorption by the body.

 Hydrolyzed marine collagen

-D-LAB NUTRICOSMETICS collagen supplements are recognized for their clinically proven effectiveness, demonstrating their ability to reduce the depth of wrinkles, restore skin hydration, and strengthen hair and nails.
-The quality and origin of collagen are essential criteria for choosing a dietary supplement.
-For more details, please refer to our article on the effects of collagen*.
+D-LAB NUTRICOSMETICS collagen supplements are recognized for their clinically proven effectiveness, demonstrating their ability to reduce wrinkle depth, restore skin hydration, and strengthen hair and nails.
+The quality and origin of collagen are essential criteria when choosing a dietary supplement.
+For more details, see our article on the effects of collagen*.

 It is generally recommended to take collagen in the morning, on an empty stomach, for better absorption.
 Regular intake of collagen is essential to maintain an optimal level of this protein in the body.